 - The incoming tenant must have no criminal offences within the last 24 months and no unspent criminal convictions (checks will be made with North Yorkshire Police).

-- The incoming tenant history of anti-social behaviour within the last 5 years (checks will be made with North Yorkshire Police and other partners).
+- The incoming tenant must not have a history of anti-social behaviour within the last 5 years (checks will be made with North Yorkshire Police and other partners).

 - The incoming tenant will have sustained a tenancy, or equivalent, for at least 12 months previously (landlord references and rent statements will be required).